wn-doolittle/caliper-spec/caliper.md

 ### 4.4 Endpoint

-A Caliper [Endpoint](#endpoint) SHOULD be capable of communicating with a [Sensor](#sensor) via the conventional HTTP POST request method; current Caliper certification tests require that the endpoint receive data from the IMS certification suite using this form of transport.
+A Caliper [Endpoint](#endpoint) SHOULD be capable of communicating with a [Sensor](#sensor) via the conventional HTTP POST request method.
 Caliper endpoints MAY use other transport protocols to receive data from sensors.

 For transport and security and authentication, Caliper sensors SHOULD: